XStore

 The analog inputs are converted to digital through ADS1115 16bit ADC.
 ADS1115 provides internal comparators with a digital alarm output, which you can set the ADS1115 to monitor an analog input, while the other peripherals are on sleep.
 For the reading operation of ADS1115, it is available on I2C bus at the address 0x49.

-Output from the sensor should be connected to A1 or A2 analog with the reference GROUND.
+Connect the sensor output to A1 or A2 analog input, using the device’s reference GROUND.

 Arduino Example of Reading Analog Input #